apc-mhs/seniormap/README.md

 An interactive map of GMHS seniors' college/postsecondary destinations.
 Created by Erik Boesen (GMHS Class of 2019), the map is now maintained by the GMHS Advanced Programming Club.
 If you'd like to make a submission, please visit [the map](https://apc-gm.com/seniormap) and click on the form in the bottom left corner.

 ## Maintainence instructions
-### Creating a the form and spreadsheet for a new year
+### Creating the form and spreadsheet for a new year

 1. Navigate to the ['Senior Map' folder](https://drive.google.com/drive/folders/1Jko-Gei3H9em6nXjL_Tia8j4NNptmD6k) on Google Drive and create a new folder with the year of the graduating class (e.g. 2027).
 Request access to the folder if you do not already have access.
 2. Make a copy of a previous year's form and edit content accordingly for the appropriate year.